Watch the Tour De France: Going to the Greatest Cycling Event of All Time

 Then, after the thrilling start, we walked around Bilbao, went to the Guggenheim for lunch, restocked our backpacks, and took a funicular up the hillside to catch the second to last climb of the day.
 We thought we were so clever planning out our spot to watch the Tour come through.
 However, thousands of others had the same idea!

-Stage 2: Road Closures, Delays, and a Summit View
+Stage 2: Road Closures and a Summit View to Watch the Tour de France

 For Stage 2 we had a late start and were met with road closures further out than expected.
 But it didn’t stop us.
 We fueled up in a small town, parked as close as we could, and then hiked 2 miles up a climb to get to the summit.
-We passed lots of farms, cows, sheep, goats, and friendly spectators along the way.
+We passed lots of farms with cows and goats, and friendly spectators along the way.

 Our crew set up shop in the grass to watch the Tour just before the barricades at the summit.
-We eat, sang, danced, and made friends.
-The fun police were not pleased and kept trying to clear us off the road- if you haven’t seen the video yet, click here to watch!
+We ate, sang, danced, and made friends.
+The ‘fun police’ were not pleased and kept trying to clear us off the road- if you haven’t seen the video yet, click here to watch!

-Then as the helicopters approached the climb, we knew Nielson Powless was on the front.
-Fighting to hold onto the polka-dot jersey.
+Then, as the helicopters approached the climb, we knew Nielson Powless was on the front, fighting to hold onto the polka-dot jersey.
 The crowd was in a frenzy!
 How I wished I had brought an American flag with me.
-Either way, we made it on NBC/Peacock as the moto whirled past us!
+Either way, we made it on NBC/Peacock as the leaders whirled past us!

-Next, on Stage 3 which finished in Bayonne, our friend and her 4 kids camped out for hours at the 300m mark- thank you Regina!!
+Next, came Stage 3 which finished in Bayonne.
+Our dear friend and her 4 kids camped out for hours at the 300m mark- thank you, Regina!!
 We arrived in plenty of time and then watched as Mathieu Van der Poel of Alpecin Decuenick led out Jasper Philipsen.
 Jasper held off Wout van Aert, Caleb Ewan, and Phil Bauhaus to take the win.
 It was epic!
-We walked to the finish to see the podium presentations and had an incredible dinner that night in Bayonne.
+We walked to the finish to see the podium presentations then had an incredible dinner that night in Bayonne.

 Keep in mind, your experience at each stage might be very different.
-But as the peloton approaches, make sure your GoPro, camera, or iPhone is ready to capture the fleeting moments of excitement as the riders speed by.
+As the peloton approaches, make sure your GoPro, camera, or iPhone is ready to capture the fleeting moments of excitement as the riders speed by.
 And speed by they will…even on 12% grades!

 Witnessing the determination and skill of these world-class athletes is awe-inspiring.
 Make sure to leave space for the riders.
 The last thing you want is to be one of those people taking a selfie and then taking out half the peloton!

-Here are a few basic plans to have in place for the next day:
+Here are a few basic plans to have in place for the next day to watch the Tour de France:

-10. Watching the Tour De France- Last Thoughts
+10. Watching the Tour De France- Final Thoughts

 Following the Tour de France in person is an unforgettable adventure that blends the thrill of witnessing world-class athleticism with the richness of French culture and hospitality.
 From the moment the peloton zooms past, to the interactions with locals and fellow fans, every aspect of watching the Tour de France in person will leave a lasting impression.

 So, if you’ve been contemplating attending the Tour, don’t hesitate any longer!
 Plan your own trip or join a group, but either way, get ready to immerse yourself in this extraordinary cycling experience.
-Got questions that I haven’t answered here?
+Do you have questions that I haven’t answered here?
 Drop me a note and let’s chat!

 Thanks for reading and Vive la France!